Here’s What’s Happening With Consumer Snowmobile Shows…

 Related: Don’t Be Suckered By Early Snow

 What’s up with snowmobile shows?
 Are we all showed out?
 Or is that showed off?
-Even before the past two pandemic years, attendance at many consumer snowmobile shows was slipping.
+Even before the pandemic years, attendance at some consumer snowmobile shows was slipping.
 It seems the days may be going when anyone could put on a show and everybody came.

 Certainly some shows are faring better than others.
-Hay Days 2022 in Minnesota, billed as “the official start of winter” attracted good crowds.
-But reports are that attendance hasn’t flourished for the Big East Show (Syracuse) or the International Snowmobile Show (Toronto) and the Novi Show also may not have fully recovered either.
-Meanwhile, the 2023 Manufacturers Sneak Peek shows across Canada were recently cancelled for spring 2023.
+Hay Days in Minnesota, billed as “the official start of winter” still attracts decent crowds.
+But reports are that attendance hasn’t flourished at the Big East Show (Syracuse) or the International Snowmobile Show (Toronto).
+And reports are that neither the Novi Show or the Quebec Show are what they used to be.
+Meanwhile, the all-together Manufacturers’ Sneak Peek shows across the country seem to have gone by the wayside since spring 2023.
 With the show business apparently getting more tenuous, both show goers and show exhibitors seem to be increasingly wary about showing up.
 What’s going on?

 Exhibitors Taking A 2nd Look At Snowmobile Shows

-It’s easy to point the finger at the pandemic hiatus, supply chain shortages, rising manufacturing costs and general inflation, all of which challenge the show status quo.
+It’s easy to point the finger at the pandemic hiatus, supply chain shortages, rising manufacturing costs and general inflation.
+Certainly last year’s worst winter yet across the entire North American snowbelt was also a major setback.
+All of which challenge the previous show status quo.
 Certainly, these factors compel exhibitors to be more selective about attending shows.
 And also more demanding about measurable return on investment for the large, upfront expense of buying & setting up exhibit space, staffing it and transporting product to display.
 To say nothing of the out of pocket costs of staff meals, lodgings and travel.
-Especially when many vendors have limited or no stock available to sell.
 And most are already paying for existing and more viable direct to consumer alternatives to move their goods.

 Show Goers Getting Wary

 The quality and quantity of relevant exhibitors is a major draw for show goers.
 So a show’s immediate attendance and long term reputation can be seriously impacted by fewer booths, scaled back displays and missing vendors.
-Word spreads quickly on the consumer grapevine when a show admission fee doesn’t satisfy attendee expectations for comparing products, shopping for deals or generating a pre-season buzz.
+To say nothing of an increasing number of non-snowmobiling related vendors filling in what would otherwise be empty booth spaces.
+Does anyone else remember the days when a snowmobile show was just that – exclusive to snowmobiles without all the quads and off-roading products?
+Word spreads quickly on the consumer grapevine when a show admission fee doesn’t satisfy attendee expectations for comparing products, shopping for deals or generating a pre-season buzz – when consumers don’t feel they are getting good value for their time & money.
+And in some cases, you can’t even pick up new trail maps anymore!

 eCommerce Challenges Snowmobile Shows

 Like many other traditional retail models, snowmobile shows are staring a harsh reality in the face.
 New generations of consumers are already committed online buyers.
-The rest of us have accelerated our own shift to e-commerce over the past couple of years, starting with online permits and trail guides.
-So brick & mortar retail are taking a huge hit.
+The rest of us have accelerated our own shift to e-commerce over the past couple of years, starting with online permits and interactive trail guides.
+So, brick & mortar retail is taking a huge hit.
 Is it any surprise that consumer snowmobile shows are also caught in the line of fire?

 Today, the plain fact is that most manufacturers and distributors have not only a considerable online e-commerce presence.
 They are also spending much or all of their marketing budgets digitally.
 This means it’s both harder to justify or approve funding for consumer shows from tighter and metric-driven marketing budgets.